 Environmental and Event Research

-oTraining Area: Reviewing Sailing Instructions (SI), checking Stream Watch for river flow rates, and liaising with the Junior lead or Class Captains.
+oTraining Topics: Reviewing Sailing Instructions (SI), checking Stream Watch for river flow rates, and liaising with the Junior lead or Class Captains.

 oRationale: To prepare for specific event needs and anticipate weather-related risks.